phuocnguyen90/paraOCR/README.md

 **A high-performance, parallel pipeline for batch OCR processing of local files.**

-`paraOCR` is a Python command-line tool for running high-quality OCR on large collections of local files — PDFs, PNGs, JPEGs — as quickly and efficiently as your hardware allows.
-It builds on the `easyocr` library, but adds what’s missing: true batch processing, a parallel architecture that speeds up even single large files, and practical features for real-world use.
+`paraOCR` is a Python library for high-throughput OCR on large collections of files—PDFs, PNGs, JPEGs—at the speed your hardware allows.
+Built around EasyOCR, it adds production-grade features such as true batch processing, a parallel CPU/GPU architecture, and detailed logging.

-EasyOCR is great, but it doesn’t natively handle running through hundreds or thousands of documents in one go.
-After years of seeing no one turn it into a production-ready tool, I decided to do it myself. `paraOCR` supports batch processing, parallel execution, pause-and-resume, and even a web UI so you can run it easily on Google Colab.
+Originally CLI-first, it now also ships with a Web UI for ease of use.
+After installing the library, launch it from the CLI with `paraocr webui` (or `python -m paraocr.cli webui`).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)